 In line with the Code, the tenure of an independent Director should not exceed a cumulative term of nine (9) years.
-However, an Independent Director may continue to serve on the Board subject to the Director's re-designation as a Non-Independent Director.
-In exceptional cases and subject to assessment by the Nomination Committee, the Board may recommend for an Independent Non-Executive Director who has served a consecutive or cumulative term of nine (9) years to remain as an Independent Non-Executive Director subject to shareholders' approval.
+However, an Independent Director may continue to serve on the Board upon reaching the 9-year limit subject to the Independent Director's re-designation as a Non-Independent Non-Executive Director.
+In the event the Board intends to retain the Director as Independent after the latter has served a cumulative term of nine (9) years, the Board must justify the decision and seek shareholders' approval at general meeting.
+In justifying the decision, the Nominating Committee is entrusted to assess the candidate's suitability to continue as an Independent Non-Executive Director based on the criteria on independence.